gautam417/AutoScheduler/README.md

 Call (866)-399-2690 to try it out!

-AutoScheduler Assitant is an intelligent phone assistant that makes scheduling medical appointments seamlessly.
+AutoScheduler Assitant is an intelligent phone assistant that makes scheduling medical appointments seamless.

 Flask, Twilio's Voice API, and the OpenAI GPT-4 model are powering the application.
 AutoScheduler Assitant can understand user speech input and respond with the end goal of helping the user schedule their medical appointment by providing appropriate responses.